Government re-constitutes Cabinet committees, check the full list

 - Harsimrat Kaur Badal, Minister of Food Processing Industries.

-- Smriti Zubin Irani, Minister of Women & Child Development and Textiles
+- Smriti Zubin Irani, Minister of Women & Child Development and Textiles.

 - Prahlad Singh Patel, Minister of State (I/C) Culture, MOS (I/C) Tourism.